tobyweston/temperature-machine/site/src/main/tut/docs/getting_started/build_from_source.md

 Don't forget to `git pull` the latest version every so often.

 > Don't forget to enable 1-wire support by adding `dtoverlay=w1-gpio` to `/boot/config.txt`

+## Troubleshooting

+SBT will often fail when running on the Pi.
+Generally, I have to run it twice.

+Move this out to it's own file...

+### Unable to access jarfile